adjusted cost base (or basis)

 charitable gift fund (CGF)

-A charitable gift fund is an “advisor-managed” financial product marketed by wealth management firms.
+Charitable Gift Funds are donor advised funds that offer the widest possible range of donor advisory rights.
 Also known as a donor-advised fund, CGFs enable individuals with philanthropic interests to plan their charitable giving, as well as maximize its impact.
-Donors can recommend grants to charities and nonprofits of their choice on their timetable.
-In some cases, donors can also make recommendations on how the gifted contributions might be invested to increase the charitable giving power of the fund.
+Donors can recommend grants to the CRA-qualified organizations of their choice on their timetable.
+Donors can also recommend the choice of investment advisor & how the gifted assets might be invested to increase the charitable giving power of the fund.
 See also donor-advised fund (DAF).

 charitable organization (Charity)